-Of the 12 premises (for nine General Practices), four are of poorer quality and not suitable for future longer term provision (three of which are in the centre of Royal Tunbridge Wells).
-Priorities in the current GP Estates Strategy relate to Southborough Hub and Greggs Wood, as provided above, will accommodate some of the growth in the main urban area.
-Opportunities through the Draft Local Plan to secure options for new general practice premises (as a relocation), possibly in the south of the town, to accommodate growth will be required and should be allocated for within the Draft Local Plan.
+• There are nine general practices that cover all or part of the main urban area; this includes the practice at Pembury and most of the practice catchment/boundary areas overlap.
+Priorities in the current GP Estates Strategy relate to Southborough Hub and Greggs Wood which will accommodate some of the growth in the main urban area.
+Opportunities through the Local Plan to secure options for new general practice premises (as a relocation), is something the CCG has been exploring with Tunbridge Wells Borough Council.
+There is a need to secure additional capacity in/around the town centre to accommodate the growth.